DES-Lab/AALpy/README.md

 ```

 ## Research Contact
-If you have research suggestions or need specific help concerning your research, feel free to contact [edi.muskardin@silicon-austria.com](mailto:edi.muskardin@silicon-austria.com).
+If you have research suggestions or you need specific help concerning your research, feel free to contact [edi.muskardin@silicon-austria.com](mailto:edi.muskardin@silicon-austria.com).
 We are happy to help you and consult you in applying automata learning in various domains.

 ## Contributing